vprasanth/athens/README.md

 ### Running
 + `node ./server.js`
-+ visit localhost:8080 on your browser!
++ visit localhost:8080 on your browser!!